jpwijbenga/fpai-documentation/OSGi/Bundle.md

 The rightmost column shows the actions that we can execute from the dashboard.
 Click the `stop` buttonto stop the bundle.
 Switch to Eclipse and then look at  your Console window.
 A lot of new events have been logged.
 When you scroll up from the bottom through the log messages you should find the printed text as confirmation that our `stop` method has been executed.
 Going back to the dashboard, you can start the bundle again.
 In the Webconsole now go to Status -> Bundlelist and you can check the status of the bundles.

 ## Next section
-We've succesfully created a bundle, started and stopped it using the web console.
-The next section will address Services.
+We've succesfully created a single bundle application, started and stopped it using the web console.
+The next section will address Services as a way of dynamic and controlled interaction between bundles.